alchemyplatform/modular-account/README.md

 ## Security and Audits

 We have done 2 audits from Spearbit and Quantstamp and will upload the reports shortly.
+Note that these audit reports may contain references to "MSCA".
+This was the name we used for Modular Account previously.

 ## License